Guo Jing: Fictional character biography

-Guo Jing's hometown is in Niu Family Village.
-His father, Guo Xiaotian, was from Shandong but moved to Lin'an (present-day Hangzhou) after the Jurchen-led Jin Empire conquered the northern part of the Song Empire in the Jin–Song Wars.
-Guo Xiaotian met Li Ping in Lin'an and married her.
-Two years after their marriage, Guo Xiaotian was killed by a group of soldiers led by Duan Tiande during a raid ordered by Wanyan Honglie.
-Li Ping, who was pregnant with Guo Jing then, was captured and held hostage by Duan Tiande, but managed to escape later.
-She fled north and arrived in Mongolia, where she gave birth to Guo Jing.
-Guo Jing and his mother are taken in by some nomads later and become part of Genghis Khan's tribe.
-Guo Jing befriends the Khan's children and followers, and becomes anda (sworn brothers) with the Khan's fourth son, Tolui.
-He later meets the "Seven Freaks of Jiangnan" and learns martial arts from them.
-During battles between the Khan and his rivals, Guo Jing demonstrates his loyalty to the Khan by helping to fend off the attackers.
-The Khan sees Guo Jing as a loyal subject, places great faith and trust in him, and betroths his daughter, Huazheng, to him.
+Guo Jing's father, Guo Xiaotian, was originally from Shandong before he settled in Niu Family Village on the outskirts of Lin'an Prefecture (present-day Hangzhou), the capital of the Song Empire.
+He was killed by soldiers during a raid on the village.
+His wife, Li Ping, who was pregnant with Guo Jing then, fled north and eventually settled in Mongolia, where Guo Jing was born.
+Guo Jing and his mother later join Genghis Khan's tribe.
+The boy grows up under the Khan's care, becomes anda (sworn brothers) with the Khan's fourth son Tolui, and shows his loyalty to the Khan by fending off his enemies.
+In return, the Khan sees Guo Jing like a son and betroths his daughter, Huazheng, to him.